Best Colleges & Universities Kentucky 2023

 Hopkinsville Community College

 Hopkinsville Community College was established in 1965 with a branch campus on the Fort Campbell Army base.
 The school became part of the Kentucky Community and Technical Colleges System, enabling it to provide two-year programs with 100% acceptance rates for Kentucky residents.
 HCC grants degrees and certifications in a wide variety of fields, including nursing, agriculture technology, construction technology, and industrial maintenance.
 They also offer transfer programs to allow students an easier and more affordable way to pursue four-year degrees.
-In addition to its accreditation from the Commission on Colleges of the Southern Association of Colleges and Schools, it also holds authorization from the Accreditation Commission for Education in Nursing and the Kentucky Board of Nursing.

 Big Sandy Community and Technical College